lucasvolkmer/d2l-en-branch/chapter_recommender-systems/mf.md

 # Fatoração de Matriz
-oração de Matriz
+ :cite:`Koren.Bell.Volinsky.2009`
+Fatoração de matrizes é um algoritmo bem estabelecido na literatura de sistemas de recomendação.
+A primeira versão do modelo de fatoração de matrizes é proposta por Simon Funk em um famoso [blog post](https://sifter.org/~simon/journal/20061211.html) em que descreveu a ideia de fatorar a matriz de interação.
+Em seguida, tornou-se amplamente conhecido devido ao concurso Netflix realizado em 2006.
+Naquela época, a Netflix, uma empresa de streaming de mídia e locação de vídeo, anunciou um concurso para melhorar o desempenho de seu sistema de recomendação.
+A melhor equipe que puder melhorar na linha de base do Netflix, ou seja, Cinematch), em 10 por cento ganharia um prêmio de um milhão de dólares.
+Como tal, este concurso atraiu muita atenção ao campo de pesquisa de sistemas de recomendação.
+Posteriormente, o grande prêmio foi ganho pela equipe Pragmatic Chaos da BellKor, uma equipe combinada de BellKor, Pragmatic Theory e BigChaos (você não precisa se preocupar com esses algoritmos agora).
+Embora a pontuação final tenha sido o resultado de uma solução de conjunto (ou seja, uma combinação de muitos algoritmos), o algoritmo de fatoração de matriz desempenhou um papel crítico na mistura final.
+O relatório técnico da solução do Grande Prêmio Netflix: cite: `Toscher.Jahrer.Bell.2009` fornece uma introdução detalhada ao modelo adotado.
+Nesta seção, vamos mergulhar nos detalhes do modelo de fatoração de matriz e sua implementação.

-Matrix Factorization :cite:`Koren.Bell.Volinsky.2009` is a well-established algorithm in the recommender systems literature.
+is a well-established algorithm in the recommender systems literature.
 The first version of matrix factorization model is proposed by Simon Funk in a famous [blog post](https://sifter.org/~simon/journal/20061211.html) in which he described the idea of factorizing the interaction matrix.
 It then became widely known due to the Netflix contest which was held in 2006.
 At that time, Netflix, a media-streaming and video-rental company, announced a contest to improve its recommender system performance.
 The best team that can improve on the Netflix baseline, i.e., Cinematch), by 10 percent would win a one million USD prize.
 As such, this contest attracted a lot of attention to the field of recommender system research.
 Subsequently, the grand prize was won by the BellKor's Pragmatic Chaos team, a combined team of BellKor, Pragmatic Theory, and BigChaos (you do not need to worry about these algorithms now).
 Although the final score was the result of an ensemble solution (i.e., a combination of many algorithms), the matrix factorization algorithm played a critical role in the final blend.
 The technical report of the Netflix Grand Prize solution :cite:`Toscher.Jahrer.Bell.2009` provides a detailed introduction to the adopted model.
 In this section, we will dive into the details of the matrix factorization model and its implementation.